alprojects1/alprojects1/README.md

 - 💬 Ask me about ...
 Hardware tunning, BIOS or EUFI, as well as VRM's
 - 📫 How to reach me: ...
 TBA
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ... #77 Netional on Hwbot, and Team Captain of my OverClocking team
+- ⚡ Fun fact: ... #77 place  Nationally on Hwbot, and Team Captain of my OverClocking team

+---